Superintendent’s Spotlight: Siena “SiSi” Donahue

 SiSi’s favorite terrestrial academic subjects are social studies and ELA.
 She shared that the class she’s doing best in this year has been math.

-“And that’s shocking to me, because I’m not that great at math,” SiSi said, adding that she challenged herself to improve.
+“And that’s shocking to me, because I’m not that great at math,” she said, adding that she challenged herself to improve.
 “So, I’m very proud of myself this year for getting better at math.
 I’ve been hitting all 90s, which is very exciting.”

 SiSi played drums during the WVMS Guitar Club’s 30th Annual Rock Concert a couple of weeks ago.
 It was her first year in the club after being inspired by the fun she had supporting a friend at last year’s concert.
 She performed in two songs: “I Fought the Law” by The Clash and “Losing My Religion” by REM.